Paul Budde

 The Great Famine

 In the Middle Ages, on average one in four harvests always failed.
 Famine was a reoccurring phenomenon in the Middle Ages, with struck the population of Europe on average one in every ten years – mostly in a rather localised way.
 Famine was mostly followed by plague and pestilence and they caused often more victims than famine.
 Famine often was also the result of poor farming techniques and difficulties with transportation and storage.
-The first recorded serious famines occurred in the 12thcentury (1125, 1140, 1195 and 1196).
+The first recorded serious famines occurred in the 12thcentury (1124-6, 1140, 1195 and 1196).
+The 1124-6 one especially severe in Flanders with long snowy winters and cold rainy summers.
 In 1309 there was severe famine in Picardy (now northern France), the Low Countries and the Lowe Rhine region.
 However, while these certainly led to under nourishment they seldom led to large scale starvation.

 The rather sudden change in climate started with a period of severe rain between 1314 and 1318; this led to catastrophic crop failures and this in turn led to massive famine at a time when more and more people had moved away from rural areas to the new towns and cities.
 The Great Famine – the largest ever recorded in NW European history – struck Europe north of the Alps and the Pyrenees, from Russia to Ireland.